adensur/blog/computer_vision_zero_to_hero/03_convolutions/Readme.md

 ![Edge detection](digit7.png "Title")
 ![Edge detection](digit2.png "Title")

-### Problem 4: every parameter is responsible for just 1 pixel
+- Problem 4: Spatial awareness

 If we have a network that can recognize a digit "7" from a specific image, shifting the image by just 1 pixel will result in the activation of completely different parameters.
-This is why we need so many of them!
+Every parameter is responsible for just 1 pixel!
+This is why we need so many of them.
 Again, this is not how humans recognize images.
-Due to how our eye "slides over" the image, shifting of the pattern being recognized hardly changes anything.
+Due to how our eyes "slide over" the image, we can recognize a pattern, like number 7, no matter where within the image it is located.
 We should expect that a succesful pattern recognition system will have the same property.
 ## Convolutions
 Convolutions solve all 3 of these.
 Convolutions are defined like this [(wiki)](https://en.wikipedia.org/wiki/Kernel_(image_processing)):